hessius/HFNOsplitter/Documentation/en/04 Setup and Treatment.md

 ### Setup

-1. Attach (screw into place) two empty collection bottles to the ports on bottom of the T-connector, labeled D and E (will only fit these ports).
+**1)** Attach (screw into place) two empty collection bottles to the ports on bottom of the T-connector, labeled D and E (will only fit these ports).<br>
-1. Attach the concave back of the T-Connector to the pole stand, slightly above and contralaterally to the Airvo 2.
+**2)** Attach the concave back of the T-Connector to the pole stand, slightly above and contralaterally to the Airvo 2.
 The T-Connector should be mounted below patient height.
 The T-connector should be oriented so that the collection bottles point downward and the AirSpiral tube connects to the top of the T-connector.
-Secure the T-connector to the pole using two cable ties which can be treaded through the holes on the back of the T-connector.
+Secure the T-connector to the pole using two cable ties which can be treaded through the holes on the back of the T-connector.<br>
-1. Prepare the water chamber by removing the blue port caps and fitting the supplied adapter.
-Fit the water chamber to the Airvo 2, ensure that the chamber clicks into place.
+**3)** Prepare the water chamber by removing the blue port caps and fitting the supplied adapter.
+Fit the water chamber to the Airvo 2, ensure that the chamber clicks into place.<br>
-1. Connect the sterile water bag to the water chamber.
+**4)** Connect the sterile water bag to the water chamber.<br>
-1. Connect the AirSpiral tube to the Airvo 2 and lock it into place by pushing down on sleeve.
+**5)** Connect the AirSpiral tube to the Airvo 2 and lock it into place by pushing down on sleeve.<br>
-1. Attach the distal end of the AirSpiral tube to the port on the top of the T-Connector, labeled "A" (will only fit this port).
-If possible, loop over the top of the pole stand so that condensation is allowed to drain either to the Airvo 2 or the collection bottles.
+**6)** Attach the distal end of the AirSpiral tube to the port on the top of the T-Connector, labeled "A" (will only fit this port).
+If possible, loop over the top of the pole stand so that condensation is allowed to drain either to the Airvo 2 or the collection bottles.<br>
-1. Connect the BiPAP/CPAP tubing to the two remaining ports on the T-connector (labeled B and C)†.
+**7)** Connect the BiPAP/CPAP tubing to the two remaining ports on the T-connector (labeled B and C)†.<br>
-1. (If "Tube Socks" are available, attach these to each of the tubings,)
+**8)** (If "Tube Socks" are available, attach these to each of the tubings)<br>
-1. Attach Adapter to the distal end of each BiPAP/CPAP tube.
+**9)** Attach Adapter to the distal end of each BiPAP/CPAP tube.<br>
-1. Attach Optiflow nasal cannula to each adapter.
+**10)** Attach Optiflow nasal cannula to each adapter.<br>
-1. Attach oxygen aggregate to oxygen outlet.
+**11)** Attach oxygen aggregate to oxygen outlet.<br>
-1. The setup is now ready to initiate treatment!
+**12)** The setup is now ready to initiate treatment!<br>

 †When starting HFNO with an SHFNO prepared setup, one side (B or C) of the T-connector is plugged.
 N.B. that both collection bottles are still needed.